 In other words: Build the life you want now, then work for it.
 Don’t just hustle blindly or you’ll forget why you’re doing it in the first place.

 I’m curious: What are some of the messages you’ve heard from the entrepreneurship community that you’re realizing might not be true?

 For example: “I have to HUSTLE ALL THE TIME.”
 Or, “I’ll have fun later… but for right now, I’m all in on my business.”

-If you’d like to work directly with me directly to design and create more joy, stability or scale in your business, just grab a spot on my calendar or reply to this message and put “private” in the subject line.
-Tell me a little about your business and what you’d like to work on together, and we’ll take it from there.
+P.S.
+If you’d like to work directly with me to design and create more joy, stability or scale in your business, just grab a spot on my calendar.